samaradw/discussions4/.github/steps/2-pin-discussion.md

 # 📌 Step 2: Pin a Discussion thread

-Now that you’ve created a discussion, it’s time to highlight it by pinning it to the top of your Discussions tab.
+Now that you’ve created a Discussion, it’s time to highlight it by pinning it to the top of your Discussions tab.

 ## ✨ Why this matters
-Pinning helps ensure that high-value discussions—like announcements or key decisions—stay visible to all contributors.
+Pinning helps ensure that high-value Discussions—like announcements or key decisions—stay visible to all contributors.

 ## ✅ What to do
-1. Open your discussion titled `Skill Practice: Pinning Discussions`.
+1. Open your Discussion titled `Skill Practice: Pinning Discussions`.
 2. Click the **three-dot menu (⋯)** in the top-right corner of the post.
-3. Select **“Pin”**.
+3. Select **Pin**.

 Once pinned, the bot will recognize your action and move you to the next step.